Theatre Reviews Roundup- The Glorious French Revolution

 The Times’ Clive Davis (1★) dismissed it as ‘An excruciatingly simple-minded romp through the events leading up to the Terror…I’m tempted to describe it as Horrible Histories for Brechtians, but at least those children’s books deliver decent jokes.’

-Time Out‘s Andrzej Lukowski gives no rating but concludes, ‘ultimately there is no real insight here, and no attempt to explain why this show exists or what the Revolution meant to its makers.
+Time Out‘s Andrzej Lukowski gave no rating but concluded, ‘ultimately there is no real insight here, and no attempt to explain why this show exists or what the Revolution meant to its makers.
 Stylish hipster theatre, about the coolest of the big Western revolutions, but it’s about as profound as a Che Guevara t-shirt.’

 The Glorious French Revolution (or why sometimes it takes a guillotine to get anything done) can be seen at the New Diorama Theatre until 14 December 2024.
 Buy tickets direct here.